w3f/polkadot-wiki/docs/learn/learn-account-generation.md

 :::info For privacy reasons, we recommend creating a new address for each chain you're using.

+Your address' format is only visual - the data used to derive this representation of your address are the same, so you can use the same address on multiple chains.
+However, for privacy reasons, we recommend creating a new address for each chain you're using.
 :::

 You can copy your address by clicking on the account's icon while the desired chain format is